laino/final-pm/doc/README.md

                              checks parent folders.
 If you specified a configuration for an already
                              running application, it will only be applied once the application is manually (re-)started, but not when a new process is spawned after a crash.
-  --set app-key=value        Override a configuration key.
+  --set [app:]key=value      Override a configuration key.
   -n, --lines num            When using the log action, sets the number of past log lines to display.
 Up
                              to max-buffered-log-bytes (see --help-configuration).
   -f, --follow               When using the log action, will output new log lines continously as they